kevinkaske/pooch/README.md

 to make it easy for none profit organizations to receive donations online.

 ##About
-Pooch is a simple, small (around 200 lines of code) PHP framework.
-Pooch is able to stay tiny by being built to use the amazing
-[MysqliDb](https://github.com/joshcam/PHP-MySQLi-Database-Class) database class and built in PHP functionality (for templating).
+Pooch is a simple, small PHP framework.
+Pooch is able to stay tiny by being built to use the amazing [MysqliDb](https://github.com/joshcam/PHP-MySQLi-Database-Class) database class and built in PHP functionality (for templating).
 This framework focuses on convention over configuration.
 It abuses global variables as a necessary evil to keep code as light and simple as possible.
 It works great for prototyping small to medium sized web applications and getting your idea into a functioning